bregydoc/pigment/README.md

 ## Features

-*   You can use string colors (like #01E19F) direct in flutter
+-   You can use string colors (like #01E19F) direct in flutter
-*   Pigment extends to Color dar:ui class, then you can use all methods of Color class
+-   Pigment extends to Color dar:ui class, then you can use all methods of Color class
+-   Pigment 1.0.1 can parse 'rgb()' (e.g. 'rgb(29, 123, 10)').
+-   Added CSS colors with default name, you can access from this with CSSColor.\* (e.g. `Pigment.fromCSSColor(CSSColor.lightsalmon)`) or directly with `Pigment.fromString('lightsalmon')`.

 ## Installation